Grammarsalad/Proficiencies/README.md

 This skill has a natural synergy with herbalism, and herbalists are able to create more effective remedies if they are trained healers (see the herbalism skill for details).
 Conversely, healers trained in herbalism are more effective at treating afflictions.

 **Treat Injury**
-The healer can treat the injuries of <PRO_HISHER> allies on the fly.  <PRO_HESHE> heals 5% of targets max hit points, +5% per rank (max 30% at 5 ranks).
+The healer can treat the injuries of <PRO_HISHER> allies on the fly with a healing kit.  <PRO_HESHE> heals 5% of targets max hit points, +5% per rank (max 30% at 5 ranks).
 Additionally, successfully treated characters will find their healing rate improved (the rate depends upon the number of ranks of the healer; see below).
-This ability is not magical, and there is a chance that you cannot help your ally.
-The chance that you will succeed with a heal check is equal to 50% +5% per rank, plus your Wisdom Bonus (max 95%).
-Whether or not the check was successful, a character will not benefit from further uses of Treat Injury for the rest of the day.
-The exception is that a character can always potentially be helped by any healer with more skill than a previous healer.
+This ability is not magical, and there is a chance that <PRO_HESHE> cannot help <PRO_HISHER> ally.
+The chance of success with a heal check is equal to 50% +5% per rank, plus <PRO_HISHER> Wisdom Bonus (max 95%).
 **Effect**: Heals 5% of target's max hit points, +5% per rank.
 **Chance of Success**: 50%, +5% per rank, + the healer's wisdom bonus (i.e. <PRO_HISHER> percentage bonus).
 **Special**: Accelerated Healing rate: